 The Tin Cloth Cruiser is the perfect jacket for most casual settings.
 It looks fantastic with denim or some Chinos, but you will have a very hard time dressing this up.

 The somewhat wet feel does mean that in warmer weather it feels cooler to the touch.
 If you are wearing it in the cold you should know that while it does cut the wind down, it does not insulate very well — and if you’re wearing it in the heat, it doesn’t breathe very well.
+That’s the tradeoff of that impermeable wax barrier.

 The oil and wax combination does make the fabric water fairly water resistant.
 While I can’t say it will be a replacement for a good parka, you won’t have to worry if the forecast calls for some light rain.
 The pockets all are covered with flaps, however there is no storm flap over the opening, which may allow water to seep in during a heavy rainfall.